jan-hofmeier/wafel_destroy_mlc/README.md

 ## Thanks

-- GaryOderNichts for the IOSU patches
+- [GaryOrderNichts](https://github.com/GaryOderNichts) for the IOSU patch to keep IOSU from crashing
-- Quarky Format patch
+- [Ash](https://github.com/ashquarky) for the IOSU patch to enable format
-- shinyquagsire23 for defuse, minute and stroopwafel
+- [Lazr1026](https://github.com/Lazr1026) for testing and debugging